Vitamins and minerals: the basics

 Here’s a list of the vitamins you and your family need and how to get them.

 You get vitamin A from liver, meat, milk, eggs, and orange fruit and vegies like carrots and sweet potatoes.
-You need vitamin A for eyesight, skin, growth, development and immune function.
+You need vitamin A for eyesight, healthy skin, growth, development and good immune function.

-You get vitamin B1 from fish, meat, yeast extracts (like Vegemite), wholemeal breads and fortified breakfast cereals.
+You get vitamin B1 from fish, meat, yeast extracts (like Vegemite), wholegrain breads and fortified breakfast cereals.
 Vitamin B1 helps release energy from foods, so that the nervous system and muscles work properly.

 Vitamin B2 (riboflavin)

-You get vitamin B2 from milk, yoghurt, meat, cheese, yeast extracts, eggs, wholemeal breads and fortified breakfast cereals.
+You get vitamin B2 from milk, yoghurt, meat, cheese, yeast extracts, eggs, wholegrain breads and fortified breakfast cereals.
 Vitamin B2 helps release energy from food.

 Vitamin B3 (niacin)